nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 3. **Candidate Profile**:
 - A record containing all relevant details about a job applicant, including contact information, skills, experience, and interview notes.

-4. **Interview Schedule**:
-- The process of setting a date and time for a job applicant to be interviewed by the recruiter or hiring manager.

 --------------------------------------------------------------------------------------------------------------------

 ## **Appendix: Instructions for manual testing**